kelvinlyy/drax/README.md

-# XML_postToREST
+# DRAX (DataCite Rest Api for Xml)

-XML_postToREST is a Python program for posting DOIs metadata in XML format to DataCite REST API
+DRAX is a Python program for posting bulk DOIs metadata in XML format using DataCite REST API

+If you provide XML files, it will convert to a JSON file and post it with REST API

 <br/>